Last Updated on June 7, 2021 by Nancie

 In my experience, most birds sit on or next to a suet feeder and eat for a few minutes.
 Starlings however settle on top of a traditional style suet cage and eat and eat and eat until the suet is gone.
 They won’t move, except maybe for a squirrel, so other birds get nothing.
 So how do you protect your suet from being totally eaten by starlings?

 Option 1: Slice Up the Suet Block

 The first strategy was one I discovered by accident.
-I noticed that when there is only an inch or two of suet left in the bottom of a suet cage dangling by a chain, starlings have more trouble settling in to eat it all.
+I noticed that when there is only an inch or two of suet left in the bottom of a suet cage dangling vertically by a chain, starlings have more trouble settling in to eat it all.

-Starlings typically like to sit on top of the suet feeder rather than cling.
+Starlings typically like to sit on top of these suet feeders rather than cling.
 And if they do cling, they don’t really like to hang upside down.
 They can still get to it, but because they can’t really get comfortable, they don’t sit there nearly as long.

 Option 2: Hang Suet Upside Down

 I then read about another solution to protect suet from starlings.
 This approach lets you put out the whole suet block.
 To do it, you peel the thin plastic top cover off a purchased suet block.
 Leave the suet inside the package’s thicker plastic bottom and sides.
 Put the whole thing in a traditional style suet cage feeder.

-When I was using cage-style suet feeders, I had several regular-sized suet feeders (like C&S EZ Fill Suet Basket) and two extra-large ones (like Pine Tree 1451 Wire Feeder for Large Cake).
+Note: When I was using these traditional cage-style suet feeders, I had several regular-sized suet feeders (like C&S EZ Fill Suet Basket) and two extra-large ones (like Pine Tree 1451 Wire Feeder for Large Cake).
 All of them got the plastic treatment.
 I purchased hooked chains to hang the feeders from my local bird store (Mother Natures.)
 These are similar to the Homestead 33″ Bird Feeder Chain).